 Politics and the Press: A Timeline

-1984-92 Period of economic reform and influx of foreign investments paves the way for development and privatization.
+1986-90 Period of economic reform and influx of foreign investments, paving the road for future development and privatization.

 1986 Qian Gang publishes The Great Tangshan Earthquake, a landmark investigative report about the 1976 disaster.

-September 20, 1987 China Academic Network, the country’s first computer network, is initiated.
+September 20, 1987 China Academic Network, the first computer network in China, is initiated.

-June 4, 1989 The crackdown on Tiananmen Square demonstrators represents a turning point for the press in China.
-In the months leading up to June 4, journalists join the debate on censorship and reform, producing sympathetic coverage of the protests.
+June 4, 1989 Tiananmen Square crackdown.
+The Tiananmen demonstrations represent a turning point for the press in China.
+In the months leading up to June 4, journalists had joined the debate on censorship and reform, and had produced sympathetic coverage of the protests.

 June 24, 1989 Zhao Ziyang ousted as general secretary of the Chinese Communist Party after voicing sympathy for student demonstrators at Tiananmen Square.
 Jiang Zemin replaces him, and Zhao spends the rest of his life under house arrest.

 1989 After the June 4 crackdown, many journalists are dismissed from their jobs, relocated, or detained.
-Liu Binyan, an influential journalist, writer, and dissident, is blacklisted and goes into permanent exile.
+Liu Binyan, the influential journalist, writer, and dissident, is blacklisted and goes into permanent exile.